apache/directory-fortress-core/README-QUICKSTART-SLAPD.txt

 ___________________________________________________________________________________
 ###################################################################################
-SECTION VI - Apache Fortress Rest Setup
+SECTION V - Apache Fortress Rest Setup
 ###################################################################################

 During this section, you will be asked to setup Apache Fortress Rest Application